 From Archaeology to Jewellery Designer

+I am a French expatriate living in a tiny Oxfordshire stone cottage where I design and create jewellery from, using traditional silversmithing techniques.
 I like to sit at my workbench, surrounded by my tools, with music in the background, that is where my inspiration comes to life, in this little bubble.
 My creative process and design inspiration comes from all the different paths I took in my life.

-When I was a child I wanted to be an archaeologist, discovering amazing forgotten treasures (like Indiana Jones!), and at the same time I was also dreaming of becoming an artist.
+As a child I wanted to be an archaeologist, discovering amazing forgotten treasures (like Indiana Jones!), and at the same time I was also dreaming of becoming an artist.
 I wanted to be able to express myself using other means than voice and words.
 I did not like to talk but I did feel like I had a lot I wanted to express.

 Thank you for visiting !